-Gardening Colour Wheel with Hints and Tips
+Garden Colour Wheel – Hints and Tips

 Colourful gardens are not hard to achieve but here are a few hints and tips to help you with various aspects of planning and using colour.

-Tips and Hints of Colourful Tints
+Tips and Hints for Colourful Tints

 • Light creates colour so think about the Sun’s effect in the morning, around mid day and in the evening.
 It has a cooler temperature and helps yellows and pastle colours early, can burn out soft colours in the full glare but adds warm tones later in the afternoon.
 Look at some old photographs to see what I mean.